-Currency: Tanzanian Shilling (TSh) exchanged at around 1720Tsh to 1USD as of early 2015 (**note this exchange rate changes radically at times, a quick search on the internet will provide up to date rates).
+Currency: Tanzanian Shilling (TSh).
+Note the exchange rate changes radically at times, a quick search on the internet will provide up to date rates.
 Most major credit cards are accepted, though Visa and MasterCard the most common.
 Most cities have ATM machines at banks and business centers, be aware that there are daily limits attached to withdrawals.
 TC’s in US Dollars/Euros are recommended only for changing directly at a bank, many businesses may not accept them.
 Credit cards in Tanzania are commissionable and a fee is normally attached (approx. 4-6%).

 Banks, ATM’s and bureau de changes are available at airports and in all major centers.

 Passport / Visa / Yellow Fever Vaccination

 A valid passport with visa for those not exempted (US$50 per single entry).
 Single entry visas can be purchased upon arrival at port of entry.
 It would be prudent to have the correct money in US Dollar cash.
 Currently travelers arriving from ‘affected’ areas will need an up to date Yellow fever vaccination certificate.
 You may be ‘invited’ to pay for a vaccination at port of entry should you be without the correct up to date booklet – not recommended.

 Airports and Airport Tax

 Airports generally have normal facilities some including duty-free shops, car hire, post office, banking/bureau de change/ATM, and bar/restaurant.